konsolebox/scripts/README.md

 Searches for binary files based on the value of `$PATH`.

+#### dnscrypt-proxy-multi

+A Ruby script that runs multiple instances of dnscrypt-proxy.

+It parses a CSV file and makes use of the entries found in it as target remote services when creating instances of dnscrypt-proxy.
+Remote services are checked for availability before an instance of dnscrypt-proxy is used to connect to them.
+An FQDN can also be used to check if a remote service can resolve names.

+The script waits for all instances to exit before it exits.
+It also automaticaly stops them when it receives SIGTERM or SIGINT.

 #### getabspath/*

 Scripts that implement getabspath() for various shells.  getabspath() is